FenPhoenix/AngelLoader/New GUI notes.md

 Cons:
 - Not cross-platform
-~- Unusable DataGrid - not virtualizable (and no, "Virtual Mode" is not what we need despite it being named like it is)~
+- ~Unusable DataGrid - not virtualizable (and no, "Virtual Mode" is not what we need despite it being named like it is)~
 - RichTextBox is slow as ass if there's more than a trivial amount of "runs" / "blocks" or whatever
 - Probably dead-end tech